-A greater focus on customer service differentiates adventure travel guides from adventure educators and adventure recreation providers.
-Customer service techniques for an adventure travel guide balance service with a safety protocol required for adventure activities and/or remote locations.
+A greater focus on customer service differentiates Adventure Travel Guides from Adventure Educators and Adventure Recreation providers.
+Customer service techniques for an adventure travel guide balance service with a safety protocol required for adventure activities and / or remote locations.

-Additionally, a guide is responsible for relationship management with both guests and local people, must be able to communicate in the relevant local language(s) or through interpreters, and must be capable of intercultural communication and interpersonal skills.
+Additionally, a guide is responsible for relationship management with both guests and local people, monitoring impacts on the environment, must be able to communicate in the relevant local language(s) or through interpreters, and possess intercultural communication and interpretsonal skills.